-Programming: we offer a full calendar of helpful programming, including presentations by local health care professionals, professional school admissions representatives, or student applicant panels, and workshops on navigating the admissions process, writing personal statements, interview skills, and more.
-Check the Events calendar often for updates or see monthly newsletters.
+We offer a full calendar of helpful programming, including presentations by local health care professionals, professional school admissions representatives, or student applicant panels, and workshops on MCAT and GRE prep, navigating the admission process, writing personal statements, interview skills, and more.
+Check the events calendar often for updates.

+A freshman seminar offered each fall.
 Course Description: Health care professions, terminology, concepts in health care, and basic knowledge and skills of those in health science (1 credit hour).
-Includes a guest speaker series for students to meet local healthcare professionals.
+Includes a guest speaker series for students to meet and network with local healthcare professionals.
 Dr. Val's section is open (with permission) to students from ANY major who are seriously planning to pursue a health profession (pre-med, pre-PA, pre-dental, pre-pharmacy, pre-vet, etc.).

 AEP 105 Student Planning Seminar II: Exploring Health Professions